-Based upon the data collected and reviewed as part of the geologic hazard assessment, IGES makes the following conclusions regarding the geological hazards present at the Copper Crest West project area:
+Based upon the data collected and reviewed as part of the geologic hazard assessment, IGES makes the following conclusions regarding the geological hazards present at the West Village Sliver project area:

-- The Copper Crest West project area does not appear to have major geological hazards that would adversely affect the development as currently proposed. - Shallow groundwater conditions were observed on the property in both test pits, despite the excavations occurring in November; therefore, shallow groundwater hazards are considered to be high for the property. - Earthquake ground shaking is the only other identified hazard that may potentially affect all parts of the project area and is considered to pose a moderate risk. - Landslide, rockfall, surface-fault-rupture, liquefaction, debris-flow, and flooding hazards are considered to be low for the property.
+- The West Village Sliver project area does not appear to have major geological hazards that would adversely affect the development as currently proposed. - Shallow groundwater conditions were not observed in any of the three test pits, though groundwater seepage has been observed in test pits on adjacent properties; therefore, shallow groundwater hazards are considered to be moderate for the property for proposed structures with basements. - Earthquake ground shaking is the only other identified hazard that may potentially affect all parts of the project area and is considered to pose a moderate risk. - Landslide, rockfall, surface-fault-rupture, liquefaction, debris-flow, and flooding hazards are considered to be low for the property.